MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 In the Defender for Servers plan in Microsoft Defender for Cloud, the [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.

-File integrity monitoring uses [Azure Automation change tracking](/azure/automation/change-tracking/overview) so that you can monitor changes directly in Defender for Cloud.

-This article describes how to set up file integrity monitoring with the integrated [Microsoft Defender for Endpoint](file-integrity-monitoring-overview.md#defender-for-endpoint-monitoring) agent.
+This article describes how to set up file integrity monitoring using the [Microsoft Defender for Endpoint](file-integrity-monitoring-overview.md#defender-for-endpoint-monitoring) agent to collect data.

-For guidance on which files to monitor, see [Which files should I monitor?](file-integrity-monitoring-overview.md#choosing-what-to-monitor).
+> [!Note]
+> The older method of data collection uses the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)).
+Support for using the MMA will end in November 2024.

 ## Prerequisites

 - [Defender for Servers Plan 2](plan-defender-for-servers-select-plan.md#plan-features) should be enabled.
-- The [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) sensor should be installed on machines you want to monitor.
+- The [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) agent should be installed on machines you want to monitor.
 - You need **Workspace owner** or **Security admin** permissions to enable and disable file integrity monitoring. **Reader** permissions can view results.
-- File integrity monitoring with Defender for Endpoint is supported from Azure VMs, Azure Arc-enabled VMs, connected AWS accounts and GCP projects.
+- File integrity monitoring with Defender for Endpoint is supported for Azure VMs, Azure Arc-enabled VMs, connected AWS accounts and GCP projects.
+- For guidance on which files to monitor, see [Which files should I monitor?](file-integrity-monitoring-overview.md#choosing-what-to-monitor).

 ## Enable file integrity monitoring